paylesworth/web230/WEB230Mod6.md

 - There are older ways to add event handlers
 - `.onclick` property on a selected element
 - `onclick=""` attribute in HTML
-- JS methods and HTML properties exist for other events
+- JS properties and HTML attributes exist for other events
+  - eg `onload`, `onmouseover`, `onkeydown`, etc.
 - DO NOT USE THESE EVER!
 - always use `.addEventListener()`